johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

 - Github: /johnschoeman
+- Mastadon: johnschoeman@technology.social
 - Twitter: @john\_at\_aol\_dot\_com\_at\_gmail\_dot\_com

+^ Dont ramble on the joke

 ---

 ### Roadmap

-- Key Thesis
+- Thesis
 - FP and OO
 - A Recommendation
 - A Story with Some Code
-- Retro / Action Items
+- Recap / Action Items
 - Questions

 ^ not here to teach functional programming specifically.

 ---

-## Key Thesis
+## Thesis

 ---